 Exception 1: To Identify Your Ball

-Imagine hitting your shot into an area where另一个球童 has hit a similar-looking ball.
+Imagine hitting your shot into an area where someone else has hit a similar-looking ball.
 You’re not 100% sure which one is yours.
-Are you allowed to pick it up to check?
-Yes, you are.
-Rule 7.3 gives you the right to lift a ball to identify it, but a specific procedure must be followed to avoid a penalty.
+You are allowed to lift a ball to identify it, but a specific procedure must be followed to avoid a penalty.

 - Step 1: Announce Your Intention.
 Before you touch anything, you must tell your fellow competitors or marker that you intend to lift your ball to identify it.
 A simple "I'm going to lift this to see if it's my Titleist 3" is perfect.